mzahana/multi_cloud_fusion/README.md

-Here is the complete updated `README.md`.
-I have updated the `cloud_fusion_node` section to reflect the high-performance "Ultra Fast" implementation (OpenMP, raw buffer processing, removal of filters) and updated the relevant usage examples.
-The details for the other nodes remain unchanged.

 # multi_cloud_fusion

 A ROS 2 package for fusing multiple point clouds from different sensors and projecting the result into top-view RGB and depth images.